alphagov/account-api/docs/api.md

 #### Request parameters

 - `subject_identifier`
-  - the subject identifier of the user to delete
+  - the subject identifier of the user to update

 #### JSON request parameters